tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Designing-a-Scalable-Partitioning-Strategy-for-Azure-Table-Storage.md

 |"0005"|-|
 |"0006"|-|

  Azure may group the first three entities into a range partition.
-If you apply a range query to this table that uses the PartitionKey as the critiera and requests entities from "0001" to "0003,", the query may perform efficiently because they will be served from a single partition server.
+If you apply a range query to this table that uses the PartitionKey as the criteria and requests entities from "0001" to "0003,", the query may perform efficiently because they will be served from a single partition server.
 There is no guarantee when and how a range partition will be created.

  The existence of range partitions for your table can affect the performance of your insert operations if you are inserting entities with increasing, or decreasing, PartitionKey values.
 Inserting entities with increasing PartitionKey values is called an Append Only pattern, and inserting with decreasing values is called a Prepend Only pattern.
 You should consider not using such patterns because the overall throughput of your insert requests will be limited by a single partition server.
 This is because, if range partitions exists, then the first and last (range) partitions will contain the least and greatest PartitionKey values, respectively.
 Therefore, the insert of a new entity, with a sequentially lower or higher PartitionKey value, will target one of the end partitions.
 The following figure shows a possible set of range partitions based on the previous example.
 If a set of "0007", "0008" and "0009" entities were inserted, they would be assigned to the last (orange) partition.